 In recent years, however, there has been an unprecedented spike in the popularity of ramps among consumers in Germany, and they have found their way into mainstream cuisine and onto supermarket shelves.
 Ramps spice up a broad product range and can be found in different cheeses (cream cheese as well as artisan cheeses), in sausages and cold-cuts, in bread and pasta and an immensely popular version of pesto (Bärlauchpesto).
 (Browse our collection of recipes with ramps.

 Ramps in Germany

 Ramps, or ramsons, grow mainly in moist deciduous woodlands, being most common in areas with slightly acidic soils.
 They can readily be found in most parts of Europe and Northern Asia.
 They flower before the trees get their leaves and fill the air with their characteristic strong smell.

-The stem is triangular in shape and the leaves are similar to those of the Lily of the Valley and two other wild-growing plants which are poisonous and may even be deadly.
+The stem is triangular in shape and the leaves are similar to those of the Lily of the Valley and two other wild-growing plants that are poisonous and may even be deadly.
 Thus it is well-advised to use some caution when harvesting ramps in the wild.
 A good way of ensuring that the leaves collected are in fact ramps or ramsons is grinding the leaves between one’s fingers, which should produce an aromatic garlic-like smell.

 The first evidence of the human use of wild garlic goes back all the way to the mesolithic period which is supported by archeological finds in Denmark and evidence from a neolithic settlement in Switzerland.
 Today wild garlic has such a strong fan base that several cities in Germany host festivals around the aromatic plant.
 The town of Eberbach considers itself the wild garlic capital (Bärlauchhauptstadt), a title for which the city has secured the trademark.
 The annual wild garlic fair, Eberbacher Bärlauchtage, held in March and April, has become a major month-long event for fans of this zesty messenger of spring.